Suriname

 Assessment process

-Contents of the EIA report
+Contents of the ESIA report

-• legal and institutional framework;
+• Project description and location Legal and institutional framework;

-• evaluation of project alternatives;
+• Mitigation measures of project impacts and impacts of alternatives;

 • Environmental Management Plan;

-• significance of residual impacts (after mitigation);
+• Significance of residual impacts (after mitigation);

 Accreditation of consultants